stavik31/Citizen-Centric-Human-Resource-Mangement-System/requirement-specification-new.md

 #### NREQ-15 - Clickstream Analytics

 The system MUST collect and ingest clickstream data for use in reports specified in FREQ-XXXX.

+#### NREQ-16 - SOC Occupation Description

+The system MUST provide functionality to load SOC occupation definitions and descriptions from a government dataset

 ## System Architecture